chanwen7/cyclistic/README.md

 ```

-4. Stripped whitespaces and inappropriate punctuation with station names and IDs
+**4. Stripped whitespaces and inappropriate punctuation with station names and IDs**

 This step will allow for proper grouping of bicycle stations during data analysis.